FreePBX Production Install Guide (RHEL v6, Asterisk v1.8+, FreePBX v2.9+)

 /usr/sbin/safe_asterisk

-You will get a bunch of warnings, errors, and notices at this point.
+You may get a bunch of warnings, errors, and notices at this point.
 Don't worry about them.
 Hit ENTER to get a command prompt.

 If you get any warnings or errors in the last part of the output, they're usually not traumatic.